briansegs/portfolio-03/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Approach:
 Because I wasn't working from a Figma design I needed to compile enough inspiration through sketches and images from the web to know what to build.
 Next, I created a basic Next.js app and set up the routing and file structure.
 After that, I added some basic styles to my CSS file that I knew I would be resuing.
-I built each section in the order they appear on the website, tweaking their responsiveness as I went and creating artwork in photoshop as needed.
+I built each section in the order they appear on the website, tweaking their responsiveness as I went and creating artwork in Photoshop as needed.
 The design was more loose so I made a lot of design changes as I went.
-There was also a lot of experimenting with different technoligies to get the result I wanted.
+There was also a lot of experimenting with different technologies to get the result I wanted.
 This was true for setting up the animations and email.
 This involved a lot of reading the documentation and trying things out.
-Lastly, I setup Sentry and deployed the site to Vercel's servers.
+Lastly, I set up Sentry and deployed the site to Vercel's servers.

 ## Status:
 This project is finished but will continue to be developed and updated.